tradecloud/tradecloud-docs-api-v2/buyer/receive/receive-order-response-api.md

 * Use the latest `lastUpdatedAt` from previous poll request in the `lastUpdatedSince` filter.
 * Sorting is set automatically to `lastUpdatedAt` order `asc` (latest `lastUpdatedAt` will be in the last order in the response body)
 * Set `limit` to the maximum of `100` orders.
-* Optionally use `offset` for paging, but if you receive `100` or more orders, it is easier to reduce the polling period.
+* Optionally use `offset` for paging, but if you receive more than `100` orders, it is easier to reduce the polling period, so you receive less orders per request.

 {% api-method method="post" host="https://api.accp.tradecloud1.com/v2" path="/order-search/search" %}
 {% api-method-summary %}